 Availability of water supply - Water is essential in any outdoor trip.
 Hence, you would want to be in a location where you can access water from clean sources.
 For instance, it is better to get water from clear, flowing rivers than stagnant swamps.
 Here, you would need a water purifier or water filter to ensure that your drink is free from chemicals and pollutants.

 Of course, your trip won't be complete without bringing the essential supplies and gear.
 You have to make sure that you can go without missing any important equipment for your trip.

-- Check your equipment - Before you trip, check your gear thoroughly.
+Check your equipment - Before you trip, check your gear thoroughly.
 Make sure that they function properly.
 Spot possible signs of flaws and damages.
 Your tent should have no ripped fabrics.
 Its poles should be complete without any breakages.
-You should do the same probing to your shoes, clothing, sleeping bags, and other backpacking essentials.
-If you aren't sure what to bring, you can refer to this camping checklist.
+You should do the same probing to your shoes, clothing, backpacking sleeping bags, and other backpacking essentials.

 This one isn't emphasized by other people.
 But I have a high valuation when it comes to the importance of physical and mental preparedness of a person on any outdoor trip.